Correct-Syntax/bible_side/README.md

-# BibleSide
+# Bibleside

-BibleSide is a simple, offline Bible app inspired by the Material 3 design system, featuring the OET.
+Bibleside is a simple, offline Bible app inspired by the Material 3 design system, featuring the OET.

 The goal is for multiple translations (KJV, etc) to be added in the future, but integrating the [OET (Open English Translation)](https://github.com/Freely-Given-org/OpenEnglishTranslation--OET) is the primary focus right now.

 The OET is a new, open-licensed Bible translation (currently in ``draft`` state) featuring multiple versions intended to be used together. <sup>Please see the OET README for more info on what makes it different than other translations.</sup>

-BibleSide implements the OET's "Reader's" version in the main area and a toggle to show the "Literal" and "Reader's" versions side-by-side.
+Bibleside implements the OET's "Reader's" version in the main area and a toggle to show the "Literal" and "Reader's" versions side-by-side.
 The two can be scrolled together for easy comparison.
 The layout and interface patterns are likely to evolve over time.

 ## Known issues